Organizing Child Support in Divorce-Part 1

 • Pre-college education, if applicable.

-The proration concept is covered in more detail in Organizing Child Support in Divorce-Part 2.
+The “Add-ons” portion of child support is explained in Organizing Child Support in Divorce-Part 2.

 Let’s use a hypothetical example of Bob and Sally, who both work and have two children together.
 Let’s say Sally will be the primary residential parent (PRP).